 One of the most prominent surviving churches in Ordu is the Church of Hypapante (Gr: Ναός της Υπαπαντής του Χρηστού, Tr: Taşbaşı kilisesi) which stands above the sea in the western area of the town.
 It stands on a high walled terrace and is in the form of a basilica five bays long and 3 bays wide , with three apses.
 According to various sources, the church was built in 1853 by local Greeks.

 An older photo of the church from the south-west.

-Following the genocide and forced expulsion of Greeks from Turkey in 1922, the church was used as a prison (1937-1977).
+Following the forced expulsion of Greeks from Turkey in 1922, the church was used as a prison (1937-1977).
 More recently the church functioned as a cultural center although a 2016 news report mentioned it would be transformed into a museum.

 Taşbaşı kilisesi Source